Goliaten/rebuild-world-scrapper/Monsters/Monsters.md

 - Monsters can easily kill people with bullets or fangs.[^3]
 - Simple/not powerful gun isn't enough to kill monsters, unless shot from close range.[^4]
 - Monsters are de facto relics of the old world, which can be sold by hunters[^7]
+- Monsters can mutate away from their original looks[^8]
 # Classification
 - Medium weak[^5] ==TO REWRITE==
 # Types